code-423n4/2023-05-maia-findings/data/Co0nan-Q.md

         }
 ```

-- L2. `_setWhitelistAccountExpiration` doesn't check if the expiration set is not in the future, causing the account to be automaticely expired when `isWhitelisted` invoked.
+- L2. `_setWhitelistAccountExpiration` doesn't check if the expiration set is in the future ( > block.timestamp), causing the account to be automaticely expired when `isWhitelisted` invoked.
 https://github.com/code-423n4/2023-05-maia/blob/main/src/governance/GovernorBravoDelegateMaia.sol#L447C5-L455C6

 ```